Ciock/FlutterChallenge/README.md

 State management: [Get](https://pub.dev/packages/get)

-A Store is where data and app state is reteined.
+A Store is where data and app state are retained.

 ### Services

-App level state and data reside in /lib/store in ***.service** file.
+App-level state and data reside in /lib/store in ***.service** file.

-Services are initialized at the start of the app and can be retrieved from everywhere with the `ServiceClassName.to` method.
+Services are initialized at the app's start and can be retrieved from everywhere with the `ServiceClassName.to` method.

 ### Model

-A Service is often bound to a Model that usually matches a database object.
+A Service is often bound to a Model that matches a database object.

 > Ex.
-BreedService store data about BreedModel, like the list of breeds.
+BreedService stores data about BreedModel, like the list of breeds.

-A Model contains methods to transform json data to class object.
+A Model contains methods to transform JSON data to the class object.

 #### Selector

-a .selector file helps to keep model's file clean and to keep variables privates.
+A .selector file helps to keep the model's file clean and to keep variables private.

 ### Api